Jgfrausing/ik1919/content/author/trine_nizsch_pedersen/_index.md

 +++
 # Display name
-name = "Kasper Ploug Jensen"
+name = "Trine Nitzsch Pedersen"

 # Is this the primary user of the site?
 superuser = false